moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_pnl.md

 ## Profit and Loss Report

 Using the JSON API, you can request the Profit and Loss report for all products, services, product variants, employees, counterparties, and sales channels.
-To access the report via the API, you need the access rights to view the Profit and Loss report.
+To access the report via the API, you need the access rights to view the Profit report.

 #### Profit and Loss by products